Nempnett Thrubwell: Parish church

+Other

 Regilbury Park Farm, in the parish, has a farmhouse which was formerly the ancestral home of the Baber family, one time lords of the manor.
 Parts of the mansion remain, with mullioned windows in one large gabled wing.
 It is a Grade II listed building.

-Other Grade II listed buildings

 The Old Rectory, which is now a private house, dates from 1860.
 A 19th-century black cast iron pump, with a lion crest, curved handle and fluted finial and its retaining walls, about 10 metres north-west of Mendip Farmhouse, which is marked as a spring on Ordnance Survey maps, is Grade II listed.

-Village Hall

 The Victorian village hall fell into disrepair during the second half of the 20th century.
 It was restored over a period of years and reopened on 15 July 2006.